Man Dies in Taxi Crash in Nashville

 In fatal car accidents, whether or not a seat belt or other restraint usage plays a significant role.
 In 732 fatal car accidents last year in Tennessee, seat belt usage was noted.
 Of those accidents, 309 people who died were known to be restrained, and 367 were unrestrained at the time of the accident.
 The numbers were similar for 2013, when 303 people who died were using seat belts at the time of the accident and 365 people were not.

-Call a Nashville Attorney Now
+Call a Nashville Lawyer Now

 Whether or not a seat belt was used in an auto accident can play a role in the level of injury and the total amount of compensation for your claims.
-If you or a loved one has been injured in a car accident in the Nashville area, let the experienced personal injury attorneys at Calhoun Law, PLC help.
+If you or a loved one has been injured in a car accident in the Nashville area, let the experienced personal injury lawyers at Calhoun Law, PLC help.
 Call or contact the office today for a free and confidential consultation of your case.